-Our results showed significant differences in the association between acculturation and cardiovascular risk factor profiles by sex, except for overweight/obesitya .
+Our results showed significant differences in the association between acculturation and cardiovascular risk factor profiles by sex, except for overweight/obesity, which is consistent with a previous study (van Oeffelen 2015).
 Specifically, prevalence of physical inactivity differed significantly by length of residence in opposite directions: the prevalence of physical inactivity was significant higher for male Chinese who lived in Australia more than 30-years, while it was significantly lower for female Chinese, however, this pattern was not observed by age at migration.
 Although the reasons for these sex differences are unclear, and may require a more in-depth qualitative inquiry, it has been proposed that women may adapt to the cultural norms of the host country more quickly than men, such as smoking (37).
 Given that leisure-time physical activity (the primary domain captured by the Active Australia Survey (21), is not regarded as a cultural norm in traditional Chinese society, Chinese immigrant women may be more influenced by the norms of health behaviours in their host country, such as regular leisure-time physical activity (38).

-t
+Although acculturation was associated with increased diabetes among Chinese immigrants in general, higher prevalence of diabetes was significantly associated with younger age at migration among females, but not significantly associated with increased length of residence.
+A previous study also showed longer duration in Canada was not significantly associated with increased prevalence of diabetes among female Chinese residents (Chiu et al 2012).
+While the inconsistent findings arising from these two different indicators were unclear, and could be clarified by future research in this area, it has been suggested that overweight/obesity is the main contributor to diabetes among Chinese people in China (Wang et al 2015).
+Given there is a higher prevalence of overweight/obesity among those who migrated as a child/adolescent, this could explain why a higher prevalence of diabetes was associated with younger age at migration.

 Our findings demonstrated that there were no significant differences between Chinese immigrants who spoke English and another language at home.
 It is possible that the language spoken at home did not reflect the actual level of English competency because English proficiency (often considered an indicator of acculturation(14)) was not measured in our study.
-However, this finding echoed previous studies using English proficiency as a proxy measurement, which indicates that language may not be a sensitive measure of acculturation among Asians immigrants(39, 40).(41, 42)
+However, this finding echoed previous studies using English proficiency as a proxy measurement, which indicates that language may not be a sensitive measure of acculturation among Asians immigrants(39, 40).
+It could be because Chinese immigrants are a heterogeneous group in terms of their origins and linguistic backgrounds (41, 42).
+There is considerable within-group diversity of English proficiency among Chinese immigrants.
+Recent immigrants are mainly from mainland China, but historical immigrants came from Hong Kong, Taiwan, Macao, Singapore and Indonesia and were often fluent both in English and their native language (41, 42).
+These bilingual Chinese immigrants may speak their first language with their relatives at home but English with workmates or friends outside their ethnic neighbourhood.

 Strengths and limitations